-Baseball tournament weekends come with early mornings, long afternoons, and sometimes, a whole lot of time to fill between innings.
+Baseball tournament weekends at Lasorda Legacy Park come with early mornings, long afternoons, and a surprising amount of time to fill between games.

 Lasorda Legacy Park Tournament Basics